pinapelz/blog.pinapelz.com/src/content/blog/discord-auto-reply.md

 {"content":"test"}
 ```

-Yep, thats all it takes to send a message.
+Yep, that's all it takes to send a message.

 ## Bridging the Gap to Python
 Its great that we can send messages, but how do we receive them in Python such that we can trigger a POST request to reply.
 Turns out this actually gets a bit tricky.
 To get around this, I'll be using a custom Discord client known as [BetterDiscord](https://betterdiscord.app/) to do this.